bennylope/bennylope.github.com/_posts/2015-12-08-analytics-redirects.md

 published: true
 date: 2015-12-08
 teaser: >
-    A couple of analytics head scratchers and simple fixes.
+    A couple of analytics head scratchers and simple solutions.
 ---

 While most of my work with my clients is related to building or fixing